googleanalytics/legacy-samples/README.md

 Google Analytics Legacy API Samples
 ===================================
+This repository is a collection of
+Google Analtyics samples migrated from [Google Code](https://code.google.com).

+#### Legacy API Samples
+The (analytics-api-samples)[./actionscript3-event-tracking] is
-A copy of legacy API samples from [Google Code](https://code.google.com/p/analytics-api-samples/).
+a copy of legacy API samples from [Google Code](https://code.google.com/p/analytics-api-samples/).

 #### For the Google Analytics platform
 - Documentation for all Google Analytics API, libraries and SDKs can be found on [Google Analytics Developers](http://developers.google.com/analytics).